 This cut-out is a life sized portrait of Captain Fischer.

 This mural consists of a landscape painted on the wall and two painted barnwood cut-outs hung on top of it.
 The cut-outs have lights secured to their backs.
-It is for a company called Pivot Bio in Ames IA.
+It was for Pivot Bio's previous office in Ames, IA.

 I made these cut-outs with actual barnwood.